Lake Manyara National Park is yet another of Tanzania’s small parks. It extends over an expanse of 320 sq kilometers.

-There is a luxury tree-house fashioned camp, campsites as well as public bandas within the park.
-In addition, a luxury tented-camp plus three lodges are seated wall of the Rift Wall on the outer boundary or the park and these fortunately overlook the lake.
+There is a luxury tree-house fashioned camp, campsites as well as public bands within the park.
+In addition, a luxury tented camp plus three lodges are seated wall of the Rift Wall on the outer boundary of the park and these, fortunately, overlooks the lake.
 A number of guesthouses plus campsites can be found adjacent to Mto wa Mbu.

-Right from the park gate , this Tanzania safari trail goes through an expanse of abundant forest jungles, vast plains as well as floodplain with vast scenery over the alkaline Soda lake of Manyara and then blue volcanic highs that rise out of undulating Masaai steppes.
-The corridor of acacia trees and shrubs is home to your renowned tree climbing lions, enormous tusked elephants, bushbucks, giraffes, zebras, buffalos, leopards, hornbills and more.
+Right from the park gate, this Tanzania safari trail goes through an expanse of abundant forest jungles, vast plains as well a floodplain with vast scenery over the alkaline Soda lake of Manyara and then blue volcanic highs that rise out of undulating Masaai steppes.
+The corridor of acacia trees and shrubs is home to your renowned tree-climbing lions, enormous tusked elephants, bushbucks, giraffes, zebras, buffalos, leopards, hornbills, and more.
 Some klipspringer antelopes are often viewed by the rocky outcrops above an area of searing hot springs that gust next to the lakeshore from the southern end by the park.

 Manyara renders the appropriate introduction to Tanzania’s species of birds.
-More than 400 varieties are already documented within Manyara turning it into one of the finest and foremost bird watching areas from Tanzania.
-Examples include thousands of pink flamingos looked at on the alkaline lake, bee eaters, crown eagles, heron, crane flamingoes, spines, pratincoles, pelicans, commorants, storks along with other water fowls.
+More than 400 varieties are already documented within Manyara turning it into one of the finest and foremost bird watching areas in Tanzania.
+Examples include thousands of pink flamingos looked at on the alkaline lake, bee-eaters, crown eagles, heron, crane flamingoes, spines, pratincoles, pelicans, and cormorants, storks along other waterfowls.

-Connected by both road, rental or scheduled flight in Arusha, en route to Serengeti and Ngorongoro Crater.
+Connected by both roads, rental, or scheduled flight in Arusha, en route to Serengeti and Ngorongoro Crater.
 It is actually in northern Tanzania’s Arusha area 130km from Arusha town.
 The park gate lays one and a half hours, 126km to the west of Arusha, on a new tarmac road, close to Mto wa Mbu.

 Things to do

 Game drives and also night game drives happen to be fantastic ways to find the wildlife from grassy plains.
-Canoeing can be encouraged on the lake after the water levels is completely increased.
+Canoeing can be encouraged on the lake after the water levels are completely increased.